Grantee Directory

 GO Project

-To provide academic and social-emotional skill development to low-income elementary and middle school students through outside of school and summer programming.
+To provide academic and social-emotional skill development to low-income elementary and middle school students through outside-of-school and summer programming.

 Good Shepherd Services